freeCodeCamp/freeCodeCamp/.github/ISSUE_TEMPLATE/bug-report--software-issue-in-platform.md

 ---
-name: 'Bug Report: Software issue on freeCodeCamp.org's platforms'
+name: "Bug Report: Software issue on freeCodeCamp.org's platforms"
-about: Reporting a software bug, on freeCodeCamp.org's coding, news, forum, code-radio or other platforms.
+about: "Reporting a software bug, on freeCodeCamp.org's coding, news, forum, code-radio or other platforms."

 ---